-- By design, we continue to be one of the lowest funded Firefighter Departments in the State, ($37/resident) with 1.3% of Town budget being directed to Fire Department.
+- By design, we continue to be one of the lowest funded Firefighter Departments in the State, ($38/resident) with 1.3% of Town budget being directed to Fire Department.

-- We successfully hired and trained four new Carver Firefighters.
+- We successfully hired and trained five new Carver Firefighters.

 - We continue to be nationally recognized as a model for other Fire Departments across the country.

 - We successfully manage and maintain a Professional Call Firefighting force that excels in regards to manpower for the critical daytime responses.
-We successfully maintain our Departments Daytime Call Firefighting force, averaging a 5.4 minute response time with 17 Firefighters on scene.
+We successfully maintain our Departments daytime Call Firefighting force, averaging a 5.8 minute response time with 16 Firefighters on scene.